memeowteam/Notebook/README.md

 `struct in C` need to use *typedef* to don't use *struct* keyword whenever declare a new *struct variable*.
 In C++, it is not neccessary \
 **union** allows to store different data types to same memory     \
 **enum** is usually used to assign name to integral constants \
-`data alignment` is the term that means compiler "padding" into space between 2 data "naturally aligned", this mechanism help compiler better performance.
+`data structure alignment` is the term that means compiler "padding" into space between 2 data "naturally aligned", this mechanism help compiler better performance.
+We should arrange data in *struct* reasonable to optimize memory and performance

 ## 1.7.
 Extern & Static
 **extern** is used to notify to the compiler that variable is memory allocated and don't need to allocate again, it is usually used in multi source file projects \